 Early in the war as he was in transit to the battle zone, he wrote several letters to his brother.
 Many of the sentences began, “If I ever make it back home..”
 There is no doubt that he fully expected to be in harm's way.

 He might have had at least one hint that this war, for him, was not going to be an ordinary war.
 During basic training at Ft.
 Bragg his sergeant realized that Dad was Jewish.
 The sergeant was a child of ol'Dixie, but knew of the Jew's reputation for being good businessmen.
 As luck would have it the sergeant's wife was trying to run a grocery store in town while her husband was training troops.
 The sergeant more or less assigned my father to help out in the grocery store as opposed to receiving much of the more traditional military training.

 My father once told me that it took 8 soldiers behind the lines to support one solder in combat.
 Dad was one of those eight soldiers.
-He was attached to the Headquarters of the 340th Bomb Group 487th Squadron as a sergeant.
+He was attached to the Headquarters of the 340th Bombardment Group as a sergeant.

 Before the war he worked in Baltimore, Maryland as a taxi driver.
 Due to an unusual chain of unlikely events, I actually came into possession of his personnel card some 60 years later.
 He hired on at Sun Cab Company on November 28, 1936.
 The last entry on his employment record reads, “6/30/41 Drafted in Army.”
 Note that this was a full 5 months before Pearl Harbor.